 Bishops Lydeard Mill, Taunton

-The watermill has been renovated over the past few years and was officially opened by the town Mayor on Saturday 10th May 2003.
+The watermill has been renovated and was officially opened by the town Mayor on Saturday 10th May 2003.

 There is much to see and do in the village of Bishops Lydeard.
-Allow at least half a day so you can relax in our Dusty Miller's tea room, with a range of home made cakes, soft drinks, ice creams and confectionery, before visiting other attractions such as the West Somerset Railway.
+Allow at least half a day so you can relax in our Dusty Miller's tea room, with a range of home made cakes, soft drinks, ice creams and confectionery, before visiting other attractions such as the West Somerset Railway or the Quantock Brewery.